chocolatey/choco-wiki/How-To-Host-Feed.md

 * No HTTP/HTTPS pushing.
 Must be able to access the folder/share to push to it.
 * Starts to affect choco performance once the source has over 500 packages (maybe?).

+### Local Folder Share Setup

+No really, it's that easy.
+Just set your permissions appropriately and put packages in the folder.
+You are already done.

 ## Simple Server

 **Advantages:**